bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 September 16, 2020

-Distance: 7.5 km
+Distance: 7.5 km (4.7 mi)

-Cumulative Elevation Gain: 305 m
+Cumulative Elevation Gain: 305 m (1001 ft)

 Jack's Hill and Jill's Hill – names that appeared to be pulled from a nursery rhyme – can be lumped together for a quick hike.
 A well road provides an approach, while south grassy slopes offer easy ascents.
-Dinah and I went up the hills, not to fetch water, for there was none, but to simply reach the hilltops.
+Dinah and I went up the hills, not to fetch water, for there was none, but simply to reach the hilltops.

 Although lined with trees, the well road was in the process of changing: loggers were ravaging the landscape.
 As we started up the road, the clamour of machines filled the air.
-The noise faded as we continued up the road and 2 km after starting, at the base of Jack's Hill, we found tranquility.
+The noise faded as we continued up the road and 2 km after starting, at the base of Jack's Hill, we found tranquillity.
 We left the road and started pushing through the tall grass on the hillside.

 On a clear day, the views of the low hills behind us would be uninspiring, but today, the scenery was especially dreary as smoke from U.S. wildfires reduced the hills to shadows.
 With nothing to see, we hardly paused on the crown of Jack's Hill and forged ahead, down a wooded slope.